 Sign up to be the first to get regular updates on performances.

-MTH will continue to evaluate this policy as changes occur in public health guidance and circumstances.
+We will continue to evaluate this policy as changes occur in public health guidance and circumstances.

 Anyone attending without proof of COVID-19 vaccination will need to show proof of a negative COVID-19 test or antigen test as outlined in this policy.

-In addition to complying with this policy about vaccinations, all patrons, employees, volunteers and actors are required to wear a mask while in any area of MTH.
+In addition to complying with this policy about vaccinations, all patrons, employees, volunteers and actors are required to wear a mask while in any area of our theaters.
 Masks must be worn for the duration of any performance.
 Stage actors will comply with Actors’ Equity Association guidelines for masking during a performance.
 Masks may be removed temporarily while eating or drinking in the lobby or bar area.
 No food or drink will be allowed in the theaters.

-Starting on the effective date, all patrons, employees, volunteers and actors will need to be fully vaccinated with an FDA-authorized vaccine to attend any MTH performance.
+Starting on the effective date, all patrons, employees, volunteers and actors will need to be fully vaccinated with an FDA-authorized vaccine to attend any performance.
 This includes any vaccines approved by the FDA for emergency use.
 All individuals attending performances must show proof of vaccination along with proper identification and a valid ticket.
 To be “fully vaccinated,” the performance date must be at least 14 days after the individual received the second dose of any two-dose COVID-19 vaccine, or at least 14 days after a single-dose vaccine.
 In the absence of proof of COVID-19 vaccination, individuals must provide proof of a negative COVID-19 PCR test taken within 72 hours of the performance’s start time, or a negative COVID-19 antigen test taken within 6 hours of the performance’s start time.
-Proof of vaccination or a negative COVID-19 test will be required to attend any MTH public performance.
+Proof of vaccination or a negative COVID-19 test will be required to attend any public performance.

-MTH continues to practice CDC-recommended cleaning procedures in the Theater’s spaces, including the use of electrostatic sprayers for disinfecting.
+We continue to practice CDC-recommended cleaning procedures in the Theater’s spaces, including the use of electrostatic sprayers for disinfecting.
 Upgraded touchless fixtures and hand-sanitizing stations have been added in audience areas.
 Crown Center’s HVAC and air filtration systems in the retail complex have been inspected and assessed for occupancy.
 Inspections include ventilation controls, filters and seals on air handling units and potable water systems.
 Operation and maintenance of the building’s HVAC systems meet or exceed the industry standard of care.
 Additional steps have been taken to enhance the building’s air handling, these include: • Proactively flushing the buildings with outdoor air, • Increasing air circulation in the buildings by longer air handler run times • Maintaining ASHRAE (The American Society of Heating, Refrigerating and Air-Conditioning Engineers) recommendations for outside air HVAC system modifications and enhancements are in response to and consistent with ASHRAE guidelines.
 As a result, there are more than nine (9) air changes per hour in the patron seating area.